U.S. Coast Guard Baker class Patrol Boat (Cutter):

 - Two (2) Medium Torpedo Launchers: Mainly design for anti-submarine warfare but can be used against surface targets.
 There is one launcher on each side of the ship with two tubes each.
 The tubes have an automatic reloading system and can be fired quickly.
 The ship carries a total of 16 torpedoes for reloads.
 Treat warheads as medium range missile warheads.

 Damage: Rail Guns: 3D4x10 MD per burst of 40 rounds (Can only fire burst).
-Short Range Missiles: As per short range missile type (Go to Revised bomb and missile table).
+Short Range Missiles: As per short range missile type (See revised bomb and missile tables for details.)

 Rate of Fire: Rail Guns: 6 attacks per melee.
 Short Range Missiles: 2 attacks per melee, can fire one at a time or in volleys of two or four.